Ansonymous/MAT---MySQL-Analysis-Tool/Read Me First.md

 # Warning
 This is not a complete project, it contains several bugs and lack features.
-I'm not responsible for your lost, please be careful with the tool.
-Tool only works if MySQL database enabled binary log
+I'm not responsible for your lost, please be careful with the tool.Tool only works if binary log is enabled in MySQL
-# Contributed by Anson Tan
+Contributed by Anson Tan

 # MAT - MySQL Analysis Tool